SubC-Partner/dvl-a50-ros-driver/README.md

 ![GUI Subscriber](img/a50_gui.png?raw=true "Interface as seen when running the GUI version of the subscriber")

 ## Documentation
-The node publishes data to the topics: "*dvl/json_data*" and "*dvl/data*".
+The node publishes data to the topics: "*dvl/json_data*",  "*dvl/data*", "*/BlueRov2/DVL*" and  "*/BlueRov2/DVL/imu*".
 * *dvl/json_data*: uses a simple String formated topic that publishes the raw json data coming from the DVL.
 * *dvl/data*: Uses a custom message type that structures the parsed data following our protocol.
 Read more about the protocol here: [DVL Protocol](https://waterlinked.github.io/docs/dvl/dvl-protocol/)
+* "*/BlueRov2/DVL*": Publishes the DVL data in an odometry message from the nav_msgs.
+* "*/BlueRov2/DVL/imu*"  Publishes the imu data in an Imu message from the sensor_msgs.

 ![rqt_graph of the package in action](img/a50_graph.png?raw=true "Graph of the package's node-to-node structure")